ugrewer/APSIM_RotationTraining/docs/basic crop rotations.rst

 - **Actions** that specify which activities are carried out as part of the transition.

 At this stage, we did not yet specify any conditions and actions, which is the focus of the next subsection.
-Another issue that we have not yet specified is in which state our rotation should start on the first day of the simulation.
+Another aspect we have not yet defined is the initial state of our rotation at the start of the simulation.
-For this, please navigate with your cursor to the *"Properties"* box on the bottom of the user interface.
+For this, please navigate with your cursor to the *"Properties"* box on the bottom of the ``RotationManager``.
 In the drop-down menu ``Initial State``, please select *"Fallow_postMB"* as the state in which we start the simulation.